--For the dots on the number boards try using coloured wooden beads, fabric pompoms, marbles, dried chickpeas, etc.
+-For the dots on the number boards try using coloured wooden beads, fabric pompoms, felt balls, marbles, dried chickpeas, etc.

 -Get creative and use some natural materials you find around your yard or garden such as small rocks, tree buds, leaves, seedpods, etc.

 Activities to learn from:

 -Ask the child to use the dry goods and fill in the letters of their name.
 This will help them to identify which letters make up their name and where the letters are in the alphabet.

 -You can try filling one letter at a time while saying the letter and sounding it out.
 If you're working on specific letters that day, try filling in the uppercase and then flip the board for the same letter in lowercase.
 We have found this very helpful!